learning-zone/java-basics/JDBC-questions.md

 * Network Protocol driver (fully java driver)
 * Thin driver (fully java driver)

+**1. JDBC-ODBC bridge driver**

+The JDBC-ODBC bridge driver uses ODBC driver to connect to the database.
+The JDBC-ODBC bridge driver converts JDBC method calls into the ODBC function calls.
+This is now discouraged because of thin driver.

+Oracle does not support the JDBC-ODBC Bridge from Java 8.
+Oracle recommends that you use JDBC drivers provided by the vendor of your database instead of the JDBC-ODBC Bridge.

+**2. Native-API driver**

+The Native API driver uses the client-side libraries of the database.
+The driver converts JDBC method calls into native calls of the database API.
+It is not written entirely in java.

+**3. Network Protocol driver**

+The Network Protocol driver uses middleware (application server) that converts JDBC calls directly or indirectly into the vendor-specific database protocol.
+It is fully written in java.

+**4. Thin driver**

+The thin driver converts JDBC calls directly into the vendor-specific database protocol.
+That is why it is known as thin driver.
+It is fully written in Java language.

 #### Q. What are the JDBC API components?
 #### Q. What is the role of JDBC DriverManager class?
 #### Q. What is JDBC Connection interface?